AliVaghjipur/Advanced_Lane_detection/README.md

 - [Future Improvements](#future-improvements)

 ## Introduction
-The Lane Detection Project is aimed at developing an effective lane detection algorithm capable of accurately detecting lane markings in various driving conditions, including sharp curves and high-contrast lighting.
+The Advanced Lane Detection Project is aimed at developing an effective lane detection algorithm capable of accurately detecting lane markings in various driving conditions, including sharp curves and high-contrast lighting.
 The project utilizes computer vision techniques to process video frames and overlay detected lanes on the original video.

 ## Getting Started
 This project processes input video files, applies image preprocessing techniques, and outputs a video with detected lanes highlighted.